-Decluttr is an app where you can sell back your phones, tech, CDs, DVDs, games, etc. This app and website are super simple to use with no fees.
+Decluttr is an app where you can sell back your phones, tech, CDs, DVDs, games, and consoles.
+The app and website are super simple to use.

 You scan the barcode or enter the item you want to sell, choose the condition it’s in, and they’ll give you a buyback price.

 Then, you ship your box off with the free shipping label they provide and receive payment the next day after receiving and inspecting it.

 I have used them several times to sell DVDs and old phones, and have always had a positive and easy transaction.

 Bookscouter is an app and website that helps you sell your used books.

 This is great if you have any recent textbooks or popular books you want to get rid of.

 The app is really easy to use.
 You scan the back of the book, and it shows you all the best offers from the different buyback sites.

 Textbooks sell for more right before the start of the semester because the demand is higher.